dogmaticcentral/progesterone/README.md

   [12_emve_tads.py](12_emve_tads.py) will find the coordinates of the TAD that your gene belons to.

-## Where do transcription factors bind in that TAD
+## Where do transcription factors bind within that TAD

 Note: in all cases we are actually looking at [ChIPSeq](https://en.wikipedia.org/wiki/ChIP-sequencing) regions, which are much larger than the actual TF binding site.
-We will narrow each of these regions later in the pipeline.
+We will narrow down each of these regions later in the pipeline.

 ### ENCODE information in UCSC